zjunlp/IEPile/README.md

     --bf16
 ```

+* Please refer to the [3.3LoRA Fine-tuning](./README.md#33lora-fine-tuning) for further parameter description.
 * To continue training based on the fine-tuned LoRA weights, simply point the `--checkpoint_dir` parameter to the path of the LoRA weights, for example by setting it to `'zjunlp/llama2-13b-iepile-lora'`.

 > Quantization can be performed by setting bits to 4; it is recommended for the RTX3090.